 - verify a primary contact email and phone number; and

-- indicate how they wish to receive their result from COMPASS (electronically by email or via regular mail).
+- indicate how they wish to receive their result from COMPASS (by email or letter mail).

-- The first attempt at the Examination must be made no later than 24 months following the date that a complete application for registration as a Qualifying member, and fee, are received by the College.
+- The first attempt at the Examination must be made no later than 24 months following the date that a complete application for registration as a Qualifying member, and fee, are received by CRPO.
 There will be at least one sitting of the Registration Exam each year.

 - A candidate must successfully complete the Exam in no more than three attempts.

-If a Member wishes to proceed with an appeal, s/he must submit a written request to the Examination Committee to describe the specific circumstances that s/he believes impacted her/his examination performance.
+If a member wishes to proceed with an appeal, they must submit a written request to the Examination Committee to describe the specific circumstances that they believe impacted their performance on the Examination.
 In most cases, supporting documentation will be required.